amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-02-the-physics.md

 I was kind of lost; on one hand, I could try to figure out the collision mask method and have the simple janky physics of some early _Game Boy pinball_ games.
 And in the other, I could just try to do a rigid body simulation myself and see how that goes.

-[My first rule when I started this project was](https://amano.games/devlog/making-a-pinball-game-for-the-playdate-part-01-the-language), "I prefer something simpler and do it myself, than doing something more complicated and grab someone else's code."
-So going for the collision mask seemed like the best option if I was going for simplicity, but the lack of resources made it harder on the understanding myself part of the rule.
+[My first rule when I started this project was](https://amano.games/devlog/making-a-pinball-game-for-the-playdate-part-01-the-language), "I prefer something simpler and done by myself, rather than doing something more complicated and just grabing someone else's code."
+So going for the collision mask seemed like the best option if I was going for simplicity, but the lack of resources made it harder on the ‘me understanding it’ part of the rule.

 For a long time I had been wanting to do one of the courses on [Pikuma.com](https://pikuma.com/).
-They seemed in a similar spirit to Hand Made Hero, and they had a course on a [2D physics engine](https://pikuma.com/courses/game-physics-engine-programming), just what I needed, neat.
+They seemed to share a similar spirit to Hand Made Hero, and they had a course on a [2D physics engine](https://pikuma.com/courses/game-physics-engine-programming), just what I needed, neat!

 I skimmed the contents, and it seemed like just the thing I needed.